Website and Application Testing

 Sites Reviewed Are Tested

-While reviewed sites are thoroughly tested on a Mac with the Firefox browser, further cross-platform testing has been left to the webmasters of those respective sites.
+While reviewed sites are thoroughly tested on a Mac laptop with the Firefox browser, an iPhone with Safari, and now an Android-based Motorola phone recently provided by a subscriber, further cross-platform testing has been left to the webmasters of those respective sites.
 There are websites which use media players which do not work well on MacOS products, and where these are problematic it will be indicated.
 The reverse is rarely true.

 Apps Reviewed Are Tested

 While web-based applications are generally useful on all devices, the same is not true of mobile apps.
 Android apps do not run on iOS devices, and vice versa.
-Again, apps reviewed here have been thoroughly tested on iPhone/iPad iOS mobiles, but not on Android ones.
-Although it's up to the developers to produce functional applications, to review an app requires it to be downloaded which requires an appropriate device.
-Unless some sort of sponsorship arrangement (again, see the Sponsors page) provides an Android mobile, this site will rely upon the developers' professionalism and the recommendations of other 3rd-party reviewers.
+Again, apps reviewed here have been thoroughly tested on iPhone/iPad iOS mobiles, while Android app testing has just begun (Sept.
+2019).
+Although it's up to the developers to produce functional applications, to review a for-fee app requires it to be downloaded.
+Unless some sort of sponsorship arrangement (again, see the Sponsors page) provides review copies, this site will rely upon free versions, the developers' professionalism, and the recommendations of other 3rd-party reviewers.